The Trial of Conrad Murray

 However, the key evidence was an audio recording of Michael Jackson made by Conrad Murray.

-The Jury found Conrad Murray Murray guilty of the manslaughter of Michael Jackson after 8 hours of deliberations and he was sentenced to 4 years in prison. told authorities Jackson was especially eager to be administered propofol,
+The Jury found Conrad Murray Murray guilty of the manslaughter of Michael Jackson after 8 hours of deliberations and he was sentenced to 4 years in prison.

 About Athena Forensics